nus-cs2103-AY2122S2/ip/README.md

 ## Usage

+### Quick Start
+To start the application, follow these steps:
+- enter build.gradle file
+- Run ip[run]

+or simply download the latest released Jar File

 ### 1, `todo` - Create a new todo task

 - Create a new todo task into task list